|

 using DNA as a medium for writing is going to become so commonplace an idea that my project is

-- SV: We don't typically think about poetry as a communal artistic practice, so it
+going to seem ordinary by the technical standards of a future poetry.
+SV: We don't typically think about poetry as a communal artistic practice, so it

 interests me that much of this work is collaborative (by necessity).
 How have scientists

-- CB: Stuart Kauffman, the geneticist, is my collaborator--and because he is a MacArthur
+responded to your proposed plan of work?
+CB: Stuart Kauffman, the geneticist, is my collaborator--and because he is a MacArthur

 Fellow, he is already highly acclaimed for his unorthodox genius.
 He has always responded to